BOTANICAL ART & ARTISTS

 • the regulations and guidance on what to do below - split between the different stages

-• what the show looks like on the floor - see my video of the 2017 show in the RHS Lindley Hall
+• what exhibits look like - see my video of the 2017 show in the RHS Lindley Hall

 • a video interview with an artist explaining how she won a RHS Gold Medal